eedugon/kubernetes-demos/hello-world.md

 This (`NodePort`) exposes the created deployment in all Kubernetes workers on a very high random port (the port `80` of the previous command describes the internal port), like `30768`.

+Exposing an application in Kubernetes, whether internally or externally, is done through a `Kubernetes Service`.

 ## Obtain the URL

-In a real cluster we would just need to access any worker IP address on the selected port, but as our Kubernetes worker (minikube) is running as a docker, we cannot access it directly from our laptop.
-In order to create a tunnel to the service:
+In a real cluster, when creating a `NodePort` service, we would just need to access any worker IP address on the selected port, but as our Kubernetes worker (minikube) is running as a docker, we cannot access it directly from our laptop.
+But Minikube allows us to create a tunnel to access the service:

 ```bash